zammad/zammad-documentation/api-ticket.rst

 Response::

  Status: 201 Created

  {
   "id": 123,
   "title": "Help me!",
+  "group_id": 1,
   "state_id": 1,
   "priority_id": 2,
   ...
   "note": "some note",
   "updated_at": "2016-08-16T07:55:42.119Z",
   "created_at": "2016-08-16T07:55:42.119Z"
+ }

+If you want to include attachments to first article, the payload looks like:

+ POST /api/v1/tickets

+ {
+  "title": "Help me!",
+  "group": "Users",
+  "article": {
+    "subject": "some subject",
+    "body": "some message",
+    "attachments": [
+      {
+        "filename": "some_file1.txt",
+        "data": "content in base64",
+        "mime-type": "text/plain"
+      },
+      {
+        "filename": "some_file2.txt",
+        "data": "content in base64",
+        "mime-type": "text/plain"
+      }
+    ]
+  },
+  ...
+  "note": "some note",
  }